×

 What are the visa & residency requirements in Granada?

 "In order to visit Granada, visitors must obtain a visa from the Nicaraguan Embassy or Consulate in their home country.
 The visa application process typically requires a valid passport, a completed application form, a passport-sized photograph, and a fee.
 Depending on the type of visa, additional documents may be required.
 In order to obtain residency in Granada, Nicaragua, applicants must first obtain a residency visa from the Nicaraguan Embassy or Consulate in their home country.
 The residency visa application process typically requires a valid passport, a completed application form, a passport-sized photograph, a police record, a medical certificate, and a fee.
 Once the residency visa is approved, the applicant must travel to Nicaragua and apply for residency at the Immigration Office in Managua.
 The residency application process requires the applicant to submit a completed application form, a valid passport, a police record, a medical certificate, and a fee.
-Once the application is approved, the applicant will receive a residency card," said an expat in Granada.
+Once the application is approved, the applicant will receive a residency card," remarked one expat living in Granada.

 Why do people move to Granada?